thekalinga/books-raw/repo/introduction-to-international-law/24-international-disputes.md

 [^473/3]: _See_ Case of the Free Zones of Upper Savoy and Gex, Pub.
 P.C.I.J.
 (1930), Series A, No. 24, at p.
 10, and Series A/B No. 46 (1932) at p.
 161.

-[^473/4]: _See_ discussion in the North Sea Continental Shelf Cases, I.C.J.
-Reports, 1969, 3, at pp. 48--9.
-In the Case Concerning the Barcelona Traction, Light and Power Co., Ltd. (Second Phase), I.C.J.
-Reports, 1970, 3 (_see_ paragraphs 92--101 of the judgment), the Court declined to accept the proposition that, by virtue of equitable principles, the national State of shareholders of a company, incorporated in another State, was entitled to espouse a claim by shareholders for
+[^473/4]: _See_ discussion in the _North Sea Continental Shelf Cases_, I.C.J.
+Reports,
+1969, 3, at pp. 48--9.
+In the _Case Concerning the Barcelona Traction, Light and Power Co., Ltd. (Second Phase)_, I.C.J.
+Reports, 1970, 3 (_see_ paragraphs 92--101
+of the judgment), the Court declined to accept the proposition that, by virtue of equitable principles, the national State of shareholders of a company, incorporated in another State, was entitled to espouse a claim by shareholders for